How to get your HGV licence

 • Class 1: This may also be referred to as C+E. This is for vehicles weighing more than 7.5 tonnes with a detachable trailer.
 These lorries are often used on longer routes.

 • Class 2: Also called a category C licence, this is for vehicles weighing more than 7.5 tonnes with a rigid base.
-Fire engines and bin lorries would fall into this category and are most commonly driven around towns and cities rather than on motorways.
+Fire engines and bin lorries fall into this category and are most commonly driven around towns and cities.

 • Category C1: For smaller vehicles weighing between 3.5 and 7.5 tonnes.
 If you passed your driving test before 1997 you should automatically have one of these licences.